Mehar022005/resume-ranker/README.md

 ## 🧑‍💻 Author

-Made by [Your Name] — for educational and career-boosting purposes!
+Made by Gannamani Mehar — for educational and career-boosting purposes!

 ---